-Apparently, it happens with the ladder known as straight, leaning, and extension ladder.
-By the way, now we are helping you to solve the problems and define all the rules correctly.
+Mostly, it happens with the ladder known as straight, leaning, and extension ladder.
+By the way, now we are helping you solve the problems and define all the rules correctly.

-Firstly, we have pointed out four ladder safety rules that make sure the leaning, straight or, extension ladder safety.
+Firstly, we have pointed out four ladder safety rules that ensure leaning, straight or, extension ladder safety.

-- Your second priority is to check, the ladder is in a good position.
-It has all its screws tight, no step/rungs are broken, all lock mechanisms working fine, the ladder feet are damage-free and the handrail is in place.
+- Your second priority is to check; the ladder is in a good position.
+It has all its screws tight, no step/rungs are broken, all lock mechanisms are working fine, the ladder feet are damage-free, and the handrail is in place

-- Thirdly you have to check the outdoor weather before placing your ladder for work.
-In case, if there is any storm, rain or wet weather it is better to do the job after a few days.
+- Thirdly, you must check the outdoor weather before placing your ladder for work.
+If there is any storm, rain, or wet weather, it is better to do the job after a few days.

 - Finally, make sure you have followed the safe ladder angle rule to ensure your safety.